Diderot-Language/examples/README.md

 	bin/diderotc --help

-One technical note: `bin/diderotc` is not a stand-alone executable; it is a shell script that depends on the installed location of `sml` and where Diderot was compiled.
-Also, when `bin/diderotc` compiles `.cxx` C++ files (which it generates), it depends on the relative location of the `include` directory (peer to `bin`) created by `make local-install`.
+One technical note: `bin/diderotc` is not a stand-alone executable; it is a shell script that assumes working paths to the `sml` installation and to where Diderot was compiled.
+Also, when `bin/diderotc` compiles `.cxx` C++ files (which it generates), it depends on the relative location of an `include` directory (peer to `bin`) created by `make local-install`.

-For the purposes of these examples, it is easiest to add the new `diderotc` to your path.
-Assuming you only want to use the latest branch (vis15), you can do this with:
+To compile these examples or any other Didorot programs you write, you should add the new `diderotc` to your path.
+Assuming you only want to use the latest (vis15) branch of the compiler, you can do this with:

 	export PATH=$DDRO_ROOT/vis15/bin:${PATH}